rookieboba/Pytorch-Deep-Learning/Basic_Concepts.md

 - As the training proceeds, we `repeatedly update` the w so that we can find minimizes the loss.
 <center><img src="./img/gradient_descent_algorithm.png" width="500"></center>

-- To update the w value, we use follwing equation. `alpha` means `learning rate` which is usually very small number like 0.001, and this also means `The next step is how far from where it is.`
+- To update the w value, we use follwing equation. `alpha` means `learning rate` which is usually very small number like 0.001, and this also means `The next step is how far from where w is now.`

 <center><img src="./img/update.png" width="200"></center>

 - By using derivative, We can update the w in this way: if the drivative value(=gradient) is minus then w will be move toward the posivie side, and visa versa.
+This kind of update approach is called `Stochastic Gradient Descent Optimization`, or `SGD` for short.
+There are other more various different Optimizers like Adam, Adamax and so on.

 ## Back Propagation